klizhentas/notes/culture.md

 > Diversity and inclusion are core to our culture, and we are actively committed to building a more inclusive work environment.

-Nylas signals that they care about diversity, and are concisous of the problem in the tech space.
+Nylas signals that they care about diversity, and are conscious of the problem in the tech space.

 In case of our company, Gravitational we [state](https://github.com/gravitational/careers/blob/master/senior-backend-engineer.md):